-The Company has in place a Whistle-blowing Policy which sets out the procedures for a whistle-blower to make a report to the Company on misconduct or wrongdoing relating to the Company and its officers.71 Under the Whistle-blowing Policy, it is provided, inter alia, that (a) the Company has designated the Audit and Risk Management Committee to act as an independent function to investigate whistle-blowing reports made in good faith;72 (b) the Company will ensure that the identity of the whistle-blower will be kept confidential, unless it is required, inter alia, by law to do otherwise; 73 (c) the Company is committed to ensure that employees will be protected against detrimental or unfair treatment or reprisal for whistle-blowing in good faith;74 and (d) the Audit and Risk Management Committee is responsible for the oversight and monitoring of the procedures for a whistle-blower to make complaints and for the investigation of complaints, including the execution and review of the Whistle-blowing Policy.75
+The Company has in place a Whistle-blowing Policy which sets out the procedures for a whistle-blower to make a report to the Company on misconduct or wrongdoing relating to the Company and its officers.
+72 Under the Whistle-blowing Policy, it is provided, inter alia, that (a) the Company has designated the Audit and Risk Management Committee to act as an independent function to investigate whistle-blowing reports made in good faith;73 (b) the Company will ensure that the identity of the whistle-blower will be kept confidential, unless it is required, inter alia, by law to do otherwise;74 (c) the Company is committed to ensure that employees will be protected against detrimental or unfair treatment or reprisal for whistle-blowing in good faith;75 and (d) the Audit and Risk Management Committee is responsible for the oversight and monitoring of the procedures for a whistle-blower to make complaints and for the investigation of complaints, including the execution and review of the Whistle-blowing Policy.76

 The Whistle-blowing Policy has a well-defined process which begins with a complaint being submitted via email to the Chairman of the Audit and Risk Management Committee, who will then perform a preliminary review of the complaint received.
 If he determines that the complaint is valid and within the scope of the Whistle-blowing Policy, he will report it to the Audit and Risk Management Committee accordingly, which will review the facts of the complaint and follow-up with the appropriate course of action.
 Anonymous complaints are not disregarded and will also be investigated.
-There have been no incidents reported or complaints submitted pertaining to whistle-blowing for FY2023.
+There have been no incidents reported or complaints submitted pertaining to whistle-blowing for FY2024.
 The details of the Whistle-blowing Policy are available on the Company's website.

 The Audit and Risk Management Committee comprises three Directors, all of whom are non-executive and independent.
-During FY2023, the members of the Audit and Risk Management Committee were, from 1 January 2023 to 31 August 2023, Mr Lim Jun Xiong Steven (Chairman of the Audit and Risk Management Committee), Mr Chan Pengee, Adrian and Mr Chong Weng Hoe.
-With effect from 1 September 2023, Mr Lim Jun Xiong Steven stepped down from the Board, and Mr Kwik Sam Aik was appointed as the Chairman of the Audit and Risk Management Committee in place of Mr Lim Jun Xiong Steven.
+During FY2024, the members of the Audit and Risk Management Committee were, from 1 January 2024 until the conclusion of the Company's annual general meeting held on 29 April 2024, Mr Kwik Sam Aik (Chairman of the Audit and Risk Management Committee), Mr Chan Pengee, Adrian and Mr Chong Weng Hoe.
+Thereafter, the members of the Audit and Risk Management Committee were Mr Tan Kok Kwee (Chairman of the Audit and Risk Management Committee), Mr Chong Weng Hoe and Mr Kwik Sam Aik.

-At least two of the members of the Audit and Risk Management Committee (including the Chairman) have recent and relevant accounting or related financial management expertise or experience.76
+At least two of the members of the Audit and Risk Management Committee (including the Chairman) have recent and relevant accounting or related financial management expertise or experience.77